isabella232/Redis-Enterprise-on-GKE-Anthos/labs/101-deploy-a-microservices-app/02-setting-up.md

 ## Set up environment variables

-1. If you skipped steps 1 and 2 above, then make sure now to [select or create a project] now and [confirm billing is enabled] for it.
+1. If you skipped steps 1 and 2 above, then make sure now to [select or create a project] now and [confirm that billing is enabled] for it.
-2. Set `PROJECT_ID`, `ZONE, and CLUSTER` environment variables, as shown below (change any values as desired; you can select any zone from [here]):
+2. Set `PROJECT_ID`, `ZONE, and CLUSTER` environment variables, as shown below (change any values as desired, using the [zone list] to pick a zone):

 ```
 PROJECT_ID=myproject